GJSayers/hobo-hatch-b2b/README.md

 * Filtering checkbox choices:

-Part of the **US 2** is to be able to view the products by Categroy, which I had chosen to deliver as a checkbox of options on the collections page.
+Part of the **US 2** is to be able to view the products by Category, which I had chosen to deliver as a checkbox of options on the collections page.
 For some time I was unable to get the products to filter appropriately ( no filtering was occuring, despite query logic in the view )

 In the end I managed to solve this by combining solutions from these two Stack overflow posts:
 [How to get checkbox values in django application](https://stackoverflow.com/questions/48735726/how-to-get-checkbox-values-in-django-application)